 For this International People Skills Month, discuss how different gestures vary in different cultures.

 Have a nutrition class as you ask residents questions about nutrition.

 Trace Your Family Social

-For this Ancestor Appreciation Day, invite residents to complete a family tree that can be given to their loved ones.
-Serve small slices of homemade apple pie as a snack.
+On this Ancestor Appreciation Day, invite residents to complete a family tree that can be given to their loved ones.
+Serve pretzels and ginger ale as a snack.

 Armchair Travel Night: World Tour

-Show a documentary like Touring the World (2008) featuring amazing places in the world to visit, including Scotland and China, for this World Tourism Day.
+Show a documentary like Touring the World (2008), featuring amazing places in the world to visit, for this World Tourism Day.